phil21797/sensor-planning-sim/README.md

 ## Running the code

+* This code was developed and tested on a Linux system, but should run on a Windows system with minor modifications.

 * See the sim_world [README](sim_world/README.md) file for setup information.

 * Add "sim_world" to your PYTHONPATH environment variable.